News 10 April, 2024

 For each material category of controlled transactions in which the entity is involved, provide the following information:

-2. The amount of intra-group payments and receipts for each category of controlled transactions involving the local entity (i.e., payments and receipts for products, services, royalties, interest, etc.) broken down by tax jurisdiction of the foreign payor or recipient.
+2. Amounts of intra-group payments and receipts per controlled transaction type, detailed by tax jurisdiction of foreign payor or recipient.

 3. An identification of associated enterprises involved in each category of controlled transactions, and the relationship amongst them.